pschake34/NotSoBasicArduino/README.md

 ### Reflection

 This project was very satisfying to finish and watch it work.
-The only major problem that I ran into was with identifying where the end of one wave had ended.
+The only major problem that I ran into was with identifying where the end of one wave was.
 At first, I thought that I could just check for when a wave had reached *0* and advance the cycleCounter that way, but I found that if I got a very large wave, there might be two *0*'s at the bottom of the wave, which would advance the cycleCounter twice, creating a problem.
 The second idea I had was that I could just figure how long a wave was, and then recognize when a wave had been completed that way.
 This method was helped by the realization that my sineLength variable was also the amount of brightness values in one wave.
 However, this solution also posed its own problem -- when starting the